mjbieren/MIAF/README.md

 ## 🔗 References

-Below are the main tools and resources that have to be pre-installed in MIAF:
+Below are the main tools and resources that have to be pre-installed for MIAF to be able to work:

 - **[MAFFT](https://mafft.cbrc.jp/alignment/software/)**
   A fast and accurate multiple sequence alignment program for amino acid or nucleotide sequences.